KangMinHyeok/SandboxTEE/README.md

 - SandboxTEE is a sandbox operating in trusted excution environment.
 SandboxTEE intercepts data I/O operations (file I/O, networking) and generates tracing information to support complete data deletion.

 How to install SandboxTEE?
-- TODO
+- need to install NaCl. replace build files (SConstruct, etc.) and src

 How to run an application in SandboxTEE?
-- TODO
+- first, need to run script.

 Contact
-- TODO
+- iitp@mmlab.snu.ac.kr